derektypist/project-euler-008/README.md

 **Getting Started**

-Enter a whole number between 12 and 20 in the input field and click on the Submit Button.
-You will see the number you have entered as well as the largest product
+Enter a whole number between 4 and 20 in the input field and click on the Submit Button.
+You will see the number you have entered as well as the value of the largest product, unless you have made an invalid input.
+For example, if you entered 13, the value of the largest product is 23514624000.
+Click on the Reset Button to clear that information or to start again.

+**User Stories**

+As a user, I expect to get an error message if I do any of:

+    - Not enter anything in the input field
+    - Entering a number less than 4 or greater than 20
+    - Entering text that is not a number (e.g. bus)
+    - Entering a number, but it is not an integer

+As a user, I expect the function `largestProductinaSeries(4)` to return a number.

+As a user, I expect the function `largestProductinaSeries(4)` to return 5832.

+As a user, I expect the function `largestProductinaSeries(13)` to return 23514624000.

+**Information Architecture**

+The function `largestProductinaSeries(n)` returns a number, where `n` is a number between 4 and 20.